bcbio/bcbio-nextgen/docs/contents/installation.rst

      python bcbio_nextgen_install.py /usr/local/share/bcbio --tooldir=/usr/local \
        --genomes GRCh37 --aligners bwa --aligners bowtie2

-bcbio should install cleanly on most Linux systems.
+bcbio should install cleanly on Linux systems.
 For Mac OSX, we suggest trying `bcbio-vm <https://github.com/chapmanb/bcbio-nextgen-vm>`_ which runs bcbio on :ref:`docs-cloud` or isolates all the third party tools inside a Docker container. bcbio-vm is still a work in progress but not all of the dependencies bcbio uses install cleanly on OSX.

-With the command line above, indexes and associated data files go in ``/usr/local/share/bcbio-nextgen`` and tools in ``/usr/local``.
-You should edit the pre-created system configuration file in ``/usr/local/share/bcbio-nextgen/galaxy/bcbio_system.yaml`` to match your local system or cluster configuration.
-If you don't have write permissions to install into the ``/usr/local`` directories you can install elsewhere or use ``sudo chmod`` to give your standard user permissions.
-Please don't run the installer as the root user.
+With the command line above, indexes and associated data files go in ``/usr/local/share/bcbio-nextgen`` and tools are in ``/usr/local``.
+If you don't have write permissions to install into the ``/usr/local`` directories you can install in a user directory like ``~/local`` or use ``sudo chmod`` to give your standard user permissions.
+Please don't run the installer with sudo or as the root user.

 The installation is highly customizable, and you can install additional software and data later using ``bcbio_nextgen.py upgrade``.